hollance/neural-engine/docs/is-model-using-ane.md

 - `Espresso::net::__forward`

 If you end up in a function such as `Espresso::elementwise_kernel_cpu::__launch`, it's a pretty good hint that you're now running on the CPU.

+## Instruments Time Profiler

+If you're not sure which breakpoints to set, or you want to get some insights into how fast the different parts of your model are, run your app with the **Time Profiler** instrument.

+I recommend making a new, empty app.
+Call your Core ML model 100 times or so in a loop.

+Run the app in Instruments with the Time Profiler template and open up the Call Tree.

+> **Tip:** Option-click on an item to expand everything below it.
+That will save you a bunch of clicking.

+Find the symbol `-[MLNeuralNetworkEngine predictionFromFeatures:...]`.
+Right-click it, choose **Focus on subtree**.

+Now you'll see all the functions that are being called during the execution of the model, and how much time they relatively take up.
+The names of these functions will give good clues as to where the model is being executed, and you can use them as breakpoints as well.

+When using the ANE, there is also a call to `-[_ANEClient evaluateWithModel...]`.
+This appears to measure the time it takes to run the model on the ANE.